Arbor House

-Arbor House was an independent publishing house founded by Donald Fine in 1969.
-Specializing in hardcover publications, Arbor House published works by Hortense Calisher, Ken Follett, Cynthia Freeman, Elmore Leonard and Irwin Shaw before being acquired by the Hearst Corporation in 1979 to move into paperback publishing.
-Arbor House became an imprint of William Morrow & Company in 1988.
+Arbor House is an American independent publishing house founded by Donald Fine in 1969.
+The company originally specialized in hardcover publications and published works by Hortense Calisher, Ken Follett, Cynthia Freeman, Elmore Leonard and Irwin Shaw before being acquired by the Hearst Corporation in 1978.
+Arbor House subsequently became an imprint of William Morrow & Company in 1988.

+The Arbor House name was subsequently used again for independent publishing operations, with the company resuming operations in 2019.
+The current Arbor House Publishers operates through its website at arborhousepublishers.com.

 History

+Founding and early history

 Publisher Donald Fine founded Arbor House in Westminster, Maryland in 1969, using a $5,000 loan.
-Fine was vice president of Dell Publishing and a co-founder of Delacorte Press, before starting his own business.
+Fine was vice president of Dell Publishing and a co-founder of Delacorte Press before starting his own business.

+Arbor House initially specialized in hardcover publications and developed a list of fiction and nonfiction titles.
+The company published works by authors including Hortense Calisher, Ken Follett, Cynthia Freeman, Elmore Leonard and Irwin Shaw.

+Hearst ownership

 Arbor House was acquired by the Hearst Corporation in 1978 for $1.5 million.
+During this period, the company expanded its publishing activities and moved into paperback publishing.

 Industry officials had previously speculated that Arbor House would merge with William Morrow & Company, another company subsequently acquired by the Hearst Corporation, unless it published a number of best-selling books.
-Arbor House published Elmore Leonard's Bandits and Sydney Biddle Barrows' The Mayflower Madam, which were bestsellers, but in January 1987, Arbor House reduced its publishing list from 70 books per annum to approximately 40 books.
+Arbor House published Elmore Leonard's Bandits and Sydney Biddle Barrows' The Mayflower Madam, which became bestsellers.

+In January 1987, Arbor House reduced its publishing list from approximately 70 books per year to approximately 40 books.

-In June 1987, it was announced that Arbor House would become an imprint of William Morrow & Company from January 1988.
+In June 1987, it was announced that Arbor House would become an imprint of William Morrow & Company beginning in January 1988.
 Arbor House's employees transferred to William Morrow & Company.

+Resumption of operations

+Arbor House resumed independent publishing operations in 2019.
+The resumed operation continued under the Arbor House name and developed a contemporary publishing and author-services operation.

+The current Arbor House Publishers operates through its website at arborhousepublishers.com.

+Current personnel

+The current key Arbor House publishing team includes: